MehmetMHY/moving-pose/README.md

 ## About:
 - Given a skeleton based dataset collected from a depth sensor, the goal is to classify certain human actions using the Moving Pose algorithm as well as provide a simple UI.
 - To achieve this goal, we implmented the Moving Pose algorithm from the paper stated below and the database stated below.
-- This is our Fall 2020 CSCI470 Semester Project for the Colorado School of Mines.
+- This is our Fall 2020 CSCI470 (Introduction to Machine Learning) final Project.
+CSCI470 is an undergraduate class provided at the Colorado School of Mines.
 - Please view /movingpose/gui/README.md to learn more about the GUI and the hardware(s) used.

 ## Paper Implmented: